 WordPress was super excited about this upgrade, however, most the bloggers and business owners we not comfortable switching to this.
 They still wanted to have the old traditional editor.

 Hence, along with the collaboration, with few community developers, they introduce this sweet plugin called Classic Editor.

-If you’re relatively new to WordPress, I suggest getting used to with this new block editor.
-However, if you like an editor which looks similar to Microsoft Word and Google Docs, then Classic Editor plugin is your buddy.
+If you’re relatively new to WordPress, I suggest getting used to this new block editor.
+However, if you like an editor that looks similar to Microsoft Word and Google Docs, then Classic Editor plugin is your buddy.

 Follow the steps to install and configure the Classic Editor plugin.